MATTHEW KALLIMAN'S WEBSITE

 The Second Day -- Waters

 The lifetime of Noah lasted nine hundred fifty years (Genesis 9:29) and spanned the second millennium of human history.
-The story of Noah and the great flood reflects the second day of creation when God divided the waters of the earth from the waters of the sky.
+The story of Noah and the Great Flood reflects the second day of Creation when God divided the waters of the earth from the waters of the sky.

 The lifetime of Noah lasted nine hundred fifty years (Genesis 9:29) and spanned the second millennium of human history.
-The story of Noah and the great flood reflects the second day of creation when God divided the waters of the earth from the waters of the sky.
+The story of Noah and the Great Flood reflects the second day of Creation when God divided the waters of the earth from the waters of the sky.

 (Genesis 1:6-8)

-On the second day of creation the face of the earth was covered with water, and clouds filled the sky above.
+On the second day of Creation the face of the earth was covered with water, and clouds filled the sky above.
 This was exactly like the scene viewed by Noah when he opened the window of the ark after the flood, before the waters had subsided.

 The Great Flood